-Week No Day Session Distance (km) RunCrew Comments 7 Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
-Tuesday Intervals 6k approx. in total 5 x 2 min. at an RPE of 7-8, with 90 sec standing recovery in between.
+Week N° Day Session Distance RunCrew Comments Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
+Tuesday Intervals 6k approx. in total 5×2 min. at an RPE of 7-8, with 90 sec. standing recovery in between.
 10 min. slow jog warm-up and cool-down.
 Wednesday Rest Active recovery/rest day.
-Thursday General Aerobic 8k approx. in total Easy paced run of 40 min at an RPE of 4-5.
+Thursday General Aerobic 8k approx. in total Easy paced run of 40 min. at an RPE of 4-5.
 Just stay nice and relaxed.
 Friday Rest Active recovery/rest day.
-Saturday Tempo Run + Hills 10k approx. in total 12 min. continuous run at an RPE of 6-7 with 2 min. rest, followed by 4 x 30 sec hills at an RPE of 8 with jog back recovery and 2 min. rest.
-Then finish with 12 min. continuous run at an RPE of 6-7.
-10 min slow jog warm-up and cool-down.
-Sunday Long Run 14k approx. in total Steady long run of 70 min at an RPE of 5.
+Saturday Tempo Run + Hills 10k approx. in total 12 min. continuous run at a RPE of 6-7 with 2 min. rest, followed by 4 x 30 sec. hills at a RPE of 8 with jog back recovery and 2 min. rest.
+Then finish with 12 min. continuous run at a RPE of 6-7.
+10 min. slow jog warmup and cool-down.
+Sunday Long Run 14k approx. in total Steady long run of 70 min. at a RPE of 5.
 Don't force the pace on this run, just aim to get through the duration.
 Save the fast running for Tuesday and Saturday.